1932 United States Senate elections: Georgia

 There were two elections due to the death of William J. Harris.
 It was only the second time that both of Georgia's Senate seats have been up for election at the same time, following double-barrel elections in 1914.

 Georgia (regular)

 Georgia (special)

 Democratic incumbent William J. Harris died April 18, 1932.
 Richard Russell Jr., the Democratic Governor of Georgia, appointed fellow-Democrat John S. Cohen April 25, 1932 to continue the term but Cohen was not a candidate for election.

-Russell then won the September 14, 1932 Democratic primary over Charles R. Crisp, 57.72% to 42.28%.
+Russell then won the September 14, 1932 Democratic primary over Representative Charles R. Crisp (nicknamed by Russell as "kilowatt Charlie" due to his links to the unpopular Georgia Power Company), 57.72% to 42.28%.
 Russell was then unopposed in the November 8, 1932 special election.